Adolis García Player Props: Rangers vs. Yankees

 Adolis García At The Plate

-- Garcia has 24 hits, which ranks first among Texas hitters this season, while batting .255 with 11 extra-base hits.
+- Garcia is hitting .265 with four doubles, seven home runs and eight walks.

-- Among qualifying hitters in MLB, he ranks 92nd in batting average, 115th in on-base percentage, and 34th in slugging.
+- Among the qualified hitters, he ranks 70th in batting average, while his on-base percentage ranks 109th and he is 28th in slugging.

-- Garcia has reached base via a hit in 15 games this season (of 24 played), and had multiple hits in five of those games.
+- In 64.0% of his games this season (16 of 25), Garcia has picked up at least one hit, and in six of those games (24.0%) he recorded multiple hits.

-- Garcia has picked up an RBI in 54.2% of his games this year, with two or more RBI in 29.2% of his games.
-He has also plated three or more runs in three contests.
+- Garcia has an RBI in 13 of 25 games this year, with multiple RBI in seven of them.
+He has also driven home three or more of his team's runs in three contests.

+- He has scored in 15 of 25 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.